kathleenlara/MachineLearning-Models-Using-Python/README.md

 # Machine Learning Models

 This data modeling project is for Apprentice Chef - an innovative startup.

-## Business Problem:
+## Goal
-Understand how much revenue to expect from each customer within their first year of using their services.
+Develop top insights and build a machine learning model that will predict revenue over the first year of each customer’s life cycle..

 ## Solving the Problem:
 I explored the dataset and did some feature engineering to help me with my regression analysis.
 I tried different models to predict what variables are correlated to the REVENUE and can give me a better prediction of what to expect from each customer.